Austin Gallery

 The scholar's desk

-On the desk go the instruments of the scholar's life: a leather journal soft with use, a fountain pen (dark academia is written, not typed), heavy brass bookends holding a row of cloth-bound classics.
+On the desk go the instruments of the scholar's life: a leather journal soft with use, a fountain pen (dark academia is written, not typed), heavy brass bookends holding a row of cloth-bound classics, perhaps a magnifying glass or a small brass clock.
 Each object should look used and a little aged — the patina is the point.
+Keep it composed but not staged: a half-open book, a pen left across a page, the sense that someone was just working here.

 Curator's Tip — Lighting